-There are a few events that make clear dividing marks between before and after.
-There is no bridge that can be constructed to get back to or even visit that before.
+There are few events that make clear dividing marks between before and after.
+There is no bridge that can be constructed to get back to, or even visit that before.
 A select few life events will change your very core in irrevocable ways.
 My soul was and still is altered without my ever having given consent.

-Grief will move on.
-For a few days it is being stuck in glue that demands tears, quiet and endless patience as it racks me with that pain and mental mixed with emotional agony that has no basis in my disease.
-No, I can’t find all the words to explain the debilitation.
+Grief does eventually move on.
+All emotions do.
+But it’s course is spiral, not linear.
+I find myself stuck in some strange dark mud that demands tears, quiet and endless patience as it racks me with an odd pain mixed with emotional agony that has no basis in my current life.
 There is no treatment other than deciding to head straight through it.
-Anything else only makes it worse.
-Grief also has many other faces.
+Everything else only makes it worse.
+Grief also has many faces.
 In the midst of this pain I can find myself feeling a strange invincibility.
-It is a dangerous yet necessary task to live that out as well.
-Other “insignificant” life chores will pull at you.
-In some absurd perception, you refuse to do them with a daring, demanding them to attempt their worst.
+It is a dangerous yet necessary task to let that pass through as well.
+Other “insignificant” life chores will pull at me.
+In some absurd perception, I could refuse to do them with a daring, demanding them to attempt their worst.
 This part of grief knows nothing would be worse than what has already happened.
-It is a boldness born of living through a terrible event that causes this recklessness.
-I did tell a Senior Vice President at my job when I returned the first year there was nothing he could do including firing me that would come close to what I had been through and challenged him to do whatever.
-He didn’t and stayed wary of me for over a year.
-I don’t recommend that response, but it may be inevitable to get others to understand grief.
-Oh, and honestly there is no one, no seminar, no therapy, herb, essential oil, no spiritual guide, book , technique, meditation or wisdom that will make this better.
+It is a boldness born of living through a terrible event that causes strong urges of recklessness that I have learned to not act upon.
+I did during that first winter.
+In retrospect, everyone took my words and actions with many grains of salt for the first year.
+People who will help and understand in the beginning will move on.
+They will not understand when it still happens decades later.
+We don’t like being or watching real vulnerabilities.
+Things that we can’t control or decide our way out of, things that must be felt and allowed to exist until they don’t.

 It’s January 2, and this is what is.